Yung-Shin/week12/README.md

 ## How to use:
 Once you cloned my git repository and have VS code open with all the written code, please open the terminal and type node index.js
-Once you type node index.js, you will be given prompt where you can use your arrow keys to make selections of your choice.
+Once you type node index.js, you will be given a series of questions and choices where you can use your arrow keys to make selections of your selection.

 ## License
 This project is under [MIT](https://opensource.org/licenses/MIT) license.